yurm04/CISC2350/notes/lecture9/4-Conditionals.md

 }

 /**
- * the sentence "echo "A group of dogs is called a pack" will be displayed */
+ * the sentence "A group of dogs is called a pack" will be displayed */
 ```